pkErbynn/design-pattern-java/README.md

     * Creational - creating instances of objects
     * Behavioral - patterns in objects' communication
     * Structural - structure of object
 * Important Design Principles and strategies related to Design Patterns (in Java): All the design patterns are going to employ these principles and strategies to relate the Design Patterns to these concepts.
+DP uses design principles.
 So basically, the characteristics of DP.
     * Design Smells: things seen in code that tells there's a problem with the design
     * Programming to an interface
     * Composition over Inheritance